Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

 Next, we’ll look at power figures, and I used a multi-faceted approach for evaluation.

-The first tool I used was an anemometer to check airflow at the wand and cleaning head.
+I first used an anemometer to check airflow at the wand and cleaning head.

-Airflow is an excellent metric to determine cleaning performance, especially on carpet, since high airflow cordless vacuums pick up well on this surface.
+Airflow is an excellent metric for determining cleaning performance, especially on carpet, since high-airflow cordless vacuums pick up well on this surface.

 Here’s the result for the S65 at the wand.